Diazepam (Valium, Ansiolin, Diazemuls, Noan, Tranquirit, Valeans) is a benzodiazepine

 (10%), hydroxypropyl methylcellulose, sodium benzoate, benzyl alcohol (1.5%), benzoic acid and water.
 Diazepam rectal gel is clear to slightly yellow and has a pH between 6.5 -7.2.

 [top]Effects of Diazepam

-Diazepam relieves tension, allays, calms ones state of mind, relaxes muscles, and encourages sleep.
+Diazepam relieves tension, calms one's state of mind, relaxes muscles, and encourages sleep.
 Diazepam has a range of uses.
-Besides being commonly used in the treatment of anxiety and anxiety related insomnia, they are given in the treatment of of alcohol withdrawal and epileptic treatments for epileptic seizures.
+Besides being commonly used in the treatment of anxiety and anxiety related insomnia, diazepam is used to treat alcohol withdrawal and epileptic seizures.

-Since diazepam use will cause tolerance rapidly (with in 4 weeks at some doses) and because psychological and physical addiction can occur within a matter of 1-3 months (depending on dosage), course of treatment is limited to two weeks if possible.
+Since diazepam use rapidly causes tolerance (with in 4 weeks at some doses) and because psychological and physical addiction can occur within a matter of 1-3 months (depending on dosage), course of treatment is limited to two weeks if possible.

 [top]Combinations with Diazepam